 By analyzing past trends and staying aware of ongoing changes, marketing experts worldwide can get a pretty good read on what’s next for the coming year.

-In 2021, individuals and businesses worldwide have been thoroughly engrossed in recovering from the COVID pandemic, one of the most jarring global shocks to hit us in a while.
+In 2021 and 2022, individuals and businesses worldwide have been thoroughly engrossed in recovering from the COVID pandemic, one of the most jarring global shocks to hit us in a while.

 Here’s a closer look at essential digital marketing trends.